 Thrifty Tip: Already have PreCheck and want to use your credit for someone else?
 Simply pay the application fee for a family member or friend with your card and it will work just the same.

-One of our favorite cards for getting signed up for PreCheck or Global Entry is the Capital One Venture Rewards card.
-In addition to some other sweet perks – not to mention the 50,000 Venture miles you earn after spending $3,000 in three months on the card – you get this $100 application credit.
-And you can use it before paying the card’s $95 annual fee, as that’s waived in the first year.
+One of our favorite cards for getting signed up for PreCheck or Global Entry is the Capital One Venture Rewards Card.
+In addition to some other sweet perks – not to mention the 60,000 Venture miles you earn after spending $3,000 in three months on the card – you get this $100 application credit.

 Active members of the military also get PreCheck for free – and there’s no need to apply.
 Simply enter your 10-digit DOD ID number as a Known Traveler Number.

 Will I Always Get PreCheck When I Fly?

 Unfortunately, no. A PreCheck membership doesn’t guarantee you access to the faster PreCheck lane.
 It seems silly, we know.